 Can Babies Wear Helmets During Sleep or Naptime?

 No, babies shouldn’t wear helmets during sleep or naptime.
-It’s important for their safety and comfort to remove the helmet, allowing them to move freely and ensuring a restful sleep without any restrictions.
+Removing the helmet lets them move freely and helps ensure a restful sleep without restrictions.

 How Long Should My Baby Wear the Helmet Each Day?

-Think of your baby’s helmet as a gentle hug for their head.
-You should aim for your baby to wear it for about 23 hours daily, only removing it for baths and diaper changes.
-Consistency is key.
+Aim for your baby to wear the helmet for about 23 hours daily, removing it only for baths and diaper changes.
+Consistency is key to getting results.

 Will My Baby Feel Discomfort Wearing a Helmet?

-Your baby might feel some discomfort initially, as adjusting to the helmet can take time.
-However, most babies adapt quickly, and any discomfort usually decreases as they get used to wearing it regularly.
+Your baby may feel some discomfort at first, since adjusting to the helmet takes time.
+Most babies adapt quickly, and any initial discomfort usually fades as they get used to wearing it.

 Can I Decorate My Baby’s Helmet?

-Yes, you can decorate your baby’s helmet!
-Just make certain the materials are safe and breathable, avoiding anything that might irritate their skin.
-Personalizing the helmet can make it more fun for both you and your baby.
+Yes, you can decorate the helmet.
+Just make sure any materials you use are safe and breathable, and avoid anything that might irritate their skin.
+Personalizing the helmet can make the experience more enjoyable for both of you.

 What Should I Do if My Baby Refuses to Wear the Helmet?